JuliaArrays/ArrayInterface.jl/README.md

 ## Breaking Release Notes

+6.0: ArrayInterface.jl completely removed all usage of Requires.jl and conditional dependencies due to compile time impact.
+All of the Requires.jl support changed to subpackages within the repository which are registered in the General registry.
+These subpackages are required by any packages which seek to use the additional functionality.

 2.0: Changed the default of `ismutable(array::AbstractArray) = true`.
 We previously defaulted to `Base.@pure ismutable(array::AbstractArray) = typeof(array).mutable`, but there are a lot of cases
 where this tends to not work out in a way one would expect.
 For example, if you put a normal array